azh-ba/12-Beginner-Python-Projects/PY_PHOTOSHOP/README.md

 > `image.py`: This file contains the *Image* class, that reads and writes the images using the PNG *Reader* and *Writer*.

-> `transform.py`: This file contains photo manipulation methods.
+> `transform.py`: This file contains photo manipulation methods (adjust brightness, adjust contrast, blur, sobel edge detection filter).